clamy54/BlackBox-Cue/README.md

 - **Remaining time** is always visible during playback, so you know exactly how much time is left before the next cue.
 - **Per-track fade-in and fade-out** with adjustable duration (0 to 10 seconds) for smooth transitions.
 - **Per-track end behavior**: one-shot, loop, or continue to the next pad -- configured once, reliable every time.
 - **Equal-power crossfade** between tracks for seamless transitions.
-In AUTO mode, the crossfade analyzes your music and automatically finds the best moment to transition, adapting to the tempo and structure of each track.
+In AUTO mode, the crossfade analyzes your music and automatically finds the best moment to transition, adapting to the tempo, key, and structure of each track.
 - **Audio output selection** lets you choose which audio device to use, directly from the main interface.
-- **Listen preview** in Edit Mode lets you hear the first seconds of a track before going live.
+- **Listen preview** in Edit Mode lets you hear the first seconds of a track on a separate audio output before going live.
+Requires a computer with at least two independent audio outputs.
 - **Volume normalization** automatically balances all your tracks to a consistent perceived volume, even when audio files come from different sources.
 - **Waveform display** in Edit Mode lets you see exactly where your audio starts, ends, and where the trim points are.